leangjia/blender_docs/manual/physics/fluid/type/domain/gas/noise.rst

    Comparison between a domain with 24 *Resolution Divisions* and 4 *Upres Factor* (left), and a domain with 100 *Resolution Divisions* and 1 *Upres Factor* division (right).

-Low division simulations with lots of *Upres Factor* divisions generally appear smaller in real-world scale, with many smaller details.
+Low division simulations with lots of *Upres Factor* divisions generally appear smaller in real-world scale, with many smaller details (larger flames, etc.).
-(larger flames, etc.) and can be used to achieve pyroclastic plumes such as this:
+They can be used to create pyroclastic plumes such as in the following image:

 .. figure:: /images/physics_smoke_types_domain_note-on-resolution.jpg
    :align: center